pshchelo/edgetension/edgetension-doc.rst

 What's this about
 -----------------

-The initial procedure for calculating vesicle pre edge tension from electroporation images was written by Thomas Portet while his stay in Max-Planck-Institute of Colloids and Inerfaces between April and June 2009.
+The initial procedure for calculating vesicle pore edge tension from electroporation images was written by Thomas Portet while his stay in Max-Planck-Institute of Colloids and Inerfaces between April and June 2009.

 Initial procedure uses a mix of ImageJ and MATLAB to do the job.
-While the first one being FLOSS is acceptable, Matlab is an expensive proprietary tool, and I had re-implemented the Matlab part in free and cross-platform Python plus some packages.
+While the first one being FLOSS is acceptable, MATLAB is an expensive proprietary tool, and I had re-implemented the MATLAB part in free and cross-platform Python plus some packages.